antarctica/PolarRoute/docs/source/sections/Command_line_interface.rst

 ::

-    mesh : A digital enviroment file.
+    mesh : A digital environment file.
     output_location : The location to save the exported mesh. output_format : The format to export the mesh to.